-Chapter Seven
+Chapter Six

 Siri stepped from the carriage, and was swarmed by dozens of servants.
 They all wore blue and silver, like the priest who had led her into the palace, and they bustled around her, pulling her away.
-Siri turned, alarmed, looking back toward Mab and the carriage.
-The cook met her eyes, but her expression was reisgned.
+Siri turned, alarmed, looking back toward her soldiers and the carriage.
+The men stepped forward, but Tridees held up his hand.

+“The Vessel will go alone,” he said.

+Siri glanced back.
+She felt a stab of fear.
+This was the time.

+“Return to Idris,” she found herself saying to the men.”

+“But, my lady--” the lead soldier said.

+“No,” the priest said.
+“You can do nothing more for her here.
+Return and tell your king that you delivered her safely.”

+The lead soldier glanced back at his men, uncertain.
+Siri didn’t get to see if they obeyed or not, for the servants shuffled her around a corner into a long, black hallway.

-Siri turned away, steeling herself.
-She’d come to the palace to be wedded, and was resolved to make a favorable impression on the God King.
-That didn’t stop her hair from bleaching slightly from her anxiety, but it did give her enough stubborn determination to walk forward on her own unstead of getting pulled along.
-The serving women moved around her, leading her down a side-corridor into the deep black palace.
+Siri let herself get pulled along, trying to show a resolved face.
+She’d come to the palace to be wedded, and was determined to make a favorable impression on the God King.

+Yet, she didn’t really feel that.
+She was really just terrified.
+What was she doing?
+Why hadn’t she run, or wiggled out of this somehow?
+Why couldn’t they have all just left her alone?

+There was no escape now, however.
+The serving women moved around her, leading her down a the corridor into the deep black palace.
 The last remnants of her former life disappeared behind her.

 She was now alone.

-Lanterns with colored glass lit the walls, and they went through several twists and turns in the dark passages.
-Siri tried to remember her way back to the carriage, but was soon hopelessly lost.
+Lanterns with colored glass lit the walls, and Siri was led through several twists and turns in the dark passages.
+She tried to remember her way back to the carriage, but was soon hopelessly lost.

 The servants surrounded her like an honor guard, but did not prod or push her, now that she was moving without reluctance.
 They kept their eyes down, none of them looking directly at her.
 Though all were female, they were of differing ages.
-Eeach wore a ble cap on the head, hair loose out the back.
-Their clothing was of a shmmering blue, and was loose-fitting, even through the bust.
-Siri blushed.
-It appeared that the stories were true.
-In Idris, women kept even the necks covered, but here in Hallandren, people were far more realxed about showing skin.
+Each wore a blue cap on the head, hair loose out the back.
+Their clothing was of a shimmering blue, and was loose-fitting, even through the bust.
+Siri blushed at the low-cut fronts.
+In Idris, women kept even the necks covered, but everyone said that the Hallandren people were far more relaxed about showing skin.

 After a few minutes, the black corridor opened into a much larger room.
 Siri paused in the doorway.
 This room wasn’t black.
 Or, while the walls of stone were black--she could see tiny bits peeking through--they had been draped in silks of a deep maroon.
 In fact, everything in the room was maroon, from the carpeting, to the furniture, to the tubs--surrounded by tile--in the center of the room.

 The servants began to pick at her clothing, undressing her.
+Siri jumped, swatting at a few of their hands, causing them to pause in surprise.

-Siri started at first, but then gritted her teeth and bore the treatment.
-She was apparently going to have to get used to letting others do things for her.
-She raised her arms up, letting the servants pull off her dress and underclothing, and she felt her hair grow red as she blushed.
+Then, they attacked with renewed vigor, and she realized that she didn’t really have a choice in the matter.
+She gritted her teeth and bore the treatment, raising her arms up, letting the servants pull off her dress and underclothing.
+She felt her hair grow red as she blushed.
 At least the room was warm.